mikecroucher/Intro_to_HPC/README.md

 #### Requesting a LOT of memory

-If you need to request a lot of memory for your job - for example 50Gigabytes per core - add the following lines to your job submission script:
+If you need to request a lot of memory for your job - for example 50 Gigabytes per core - add the following lines to your job submission script:

 ```
 # Tell the sysytem to make use of the project containing the big memory nodes